 Professor of Medicine

 Associate Chair, Department of Biomedical Engineering

-GPCR Targeted Drug Strategies The second focus of the lab grew out of the first and we have begun exploring potential therapeutic strategies against heart valve disease and pulmonary hypertension via serotonergic receptors.
+The second focus of the lab is GPCR targeted drug strategies for heart valve disease and pulmonary hypertension via serotonergic receptors.
 We are utilizing the lessons learned from the weight loss drug, Phen-Fen, which caused heart valve disease and pulmonary hypertension in healthy patients within 6 months.
-In essence, we are attempting to target the same cell surface receptors with drugs that do the reverse of what Phen-Fen did.
 We believe that this strategy can potentially treat age-related heart valve disease and pulmonary hypertension.
-This work has been or is supported by the AHA (09GRNT2010125, 10PRE4290020, and 15PRE23260021) and NIH (R01-HL115103 and F30-HL126280).